awslabs/llrt/tests/wpt/README.md

 `update-wpt` fetches the latest `master` for the submodule.
 New tests in the already-checked-out categories appear automatically on the next run; pre-existing tests that have changed may start passing or failing differently.
-Compare the new `wpt_errors.txt` against the last committed one to see what moved.
+Run `make check-wpt` to see what moved relative to the committed baseline, then commit the updated `wpt_errors.txt` if the changes are expected.

 ## Debugging